- Discuss and identify different types of character traits for characters in a fiction or nonfiction book

 - Drag the brush to choose a character's skin tone.

-- For animal characters, choose from dogs, pigs, mice, a cricket, fish, a mole, horses, cats, a dragon, a monkey, a bull, a rabbit, a giraffe, an owl, a dinosaur, a turtle, or a gorilla.
+- For animal characters, students can choose from dogs, pigs, mice, a cricket, fish, a mole, horses, cats, a dragon, a monkey, a bull, a rabbit, a giraffe, an owl, a dinosaur, a turtle, and a gorilla.

 - Click the eraser to start over.

 On the other side of the scrapbook, students will identify and list important character traits.
-They can use the arrows to click through different themes, selecting the lists that best suit their character:
+They can use the arrows to click through different list themes and select the list that best suits their character.
+The list options include:

 - Ten things I know about __________.